 When you visit Kaplagjóta hollow keep this in mind!

 The only thing I saw was some cute puffins in the hills above Katlagjóta hollow.
-In the Westman islands you will find the largest puffin breeding colony in the world - around 1.1 million birds - and we were to see many more puffins on this tour.
+In the Westman islands you will find one of the largest puffin breeding colony in the world - around 1.1 million birds - and we were to see many more puffins on this tour.

 Ebbi also told us about the big, very popular festival held every year in Herjólfsdalur valley, Þjóðhátíð í Eyjum, and when we visited in late July the inhabitants of the Westman islands were busy preparing for that festival which is held in the first weekend of August.